chrismetz09/K8s-mermaid-blog/README.md

 Let's check out some examples.
 I'll show the figure, live-editor link and the mermaid code.

-⚠️  In the example code blocks below, I have included the `{{< mermaid >}}` shortcode tags.
-You must include the shortcode tags to render Mermaid diagrams only in K8s docs.
-The live editor does not recognize shortcodes.
-Your diagram will not render in the live editor if you include the shortcodes.
+⚠️ **You can't use Hugo shortcode tags in the live editor**.
+You do need shortcode tags to render the diagram only in K8s docs as shown the code blocks below.

 Page: [What is Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/#what-is-ingress)